Delhi: Government and politics

 As a first-level administrative division, the National Capital Territory of Delhi has its own Legislative Assembly, Lieutenant Governor, the council of ministers, and Chief Minister.
 Members of the legislative assembly are directly elected from territorial constituencies in the NCT.
 The legislative assembly was abolished in 1956, after which direct federal control was implemented until it was re-established in 1993.
 The municipal corporation handles civic administration for the city as part of the Panchayati Raj Act.
 The Government of India and the Government of National Capital Territory of Delhi jointly administer New Delhi, where both bodies are located.
 The Parliament of India, the Rashtrapati Bhavan (Presidential Palace), Cabinet Secretariat, and the Supreme Court of India are located in the municipal district of New Delhi.
 There are 70 assembly constituencies and seven Lok Sabha (Indian Parliament's lower house) constituencies in Delhi.

-The Indian National Congress (Congress) formed all the governments in Delhi until the 1990s, when the Bharatiya Janata Party (BJP), led by Madan Lal Khurana, came to power.
-In 1998, the Congress returned to power under the leadership of Sheila Dikshit, who was subsequently re-elected for 3 consecutive terms.
+In the first legislative assembly elections, Bharatiya Janata Party (BJP), led by Madan Lal Khurana, came to power.
+In 1998, the Congress came to power under the leadership of Sheila Dikshit, who was subsequently re-elected for 3 consecutive terms.
 But in 2013, the Congress was ousted from power by the newly formed Aam Aadmi Party (AAP) led by Arvind Kejriwal forming the government with outside support from the Congress.
+This was despite the Bharatiya Janata Party winning a plurity.
 However, that government was short-lived, collapsing only after 49 days.
 Delhi was then under President's rule until February 2015, after which AAP returned to power after a landslide victory, winning 67 out of the 70 seats in the Delhi Legislative Assembly.
 AAP has held power until Feb 2025.
-Following assembly elections in 2025, BJP came to power.
+Following assembly elections in 2025, BJP came to power with an outright majority.